clastix/kamaji/docs/content/reference/api.md

-LoadBalancerIngress represents the status of a load-balancer ingress point: traffic intended for the service should be sent to an ingress point.
+IngressLoadBalancerIngress represents the status of a load-balancer ingress point.

 <table>
     <thead>